 In November 2021, the Company entered a binding licensing agreement with U.S. Food and Drug Administration ("FDA") registered Arlington Scientific Inc. ("ASI") of Springville, Utah, an in-vitro diagnostics developer, manufacturer and distributor, to bring Sona's rapid saliva COVID-19 test to market.
-Under the terms of the agreement, Sona licenses the intellectual property for its rapid saliva COVID-19 test and ASI undertakes to secure an FDA Emergency Use Authorization ("EUA") for point-of-care and at-home use for the test and any necessary associated activities, including medical ethics review board approval, the coordination and underwriting of US-based clinical and any other studies, and FDA EUA application submissions and follow-up.
-If an FDA EUA is granted, ASI will coordinate manufacturing and distribution of the test in the U.S. exclusively on a profit-sharing basis by which it would also earn a share of any of Sona's profits from international sales.
+Under the terms of the agreement, Sona licensed the intellectual property for its rapid saliva COVID-19 test and ASI undertook to secure an FDA Emergency Use Authorization ("EUA") for point-of-care and at-home use for the test and any necessary associated activities, including medical ethics review board approval, the coordination and underwriting of US-based clinical and any other studies, and FDA EUA application submissions and follow-up.